salauddin-shanto/Airlines_webProject/README.md

 1.First Download this project

-2.Create a folder named “Airlines” (You can give any name to this folder)
+2.Create a folder named “Airlines” and move all the downloaded files into this folder.

-3.Move this folder “Airlines”) to C:\xampp\htdocs
+3.Go to C:\xampp\htdocs

         3.1 first navigate to your C drive